 Travel rewards beyond the Kingdom

 You can even earn and redeem Disney reward dollars away from the parks.
 Disney’s Cruise Line now drops anchor in ports around the world, not just in Florida and the Caribbean.
 From a port in Barcelona, the Disney Magic sails the Mediterranean.
 Other ships in Disney’s fleet sail across the Atlantic, through the Panama Canal, and up the coasts of California and Alaska.
 You can earn 2 percent back in reward dollars for every dollar you spend on your cruise, while enjoying a zero percent APR for six months on your vacation package.
+To clarify Chase is offering a zero percent promotional APR for the first six billing cycles following the purchase date for each qualifying Disney vacation package purchase, provided your account is not past due on the purchase date.

 Chase’s zero percent vacation financing also applies toward memberships in the Disney Vacation Club.
 Along with it’s locations at Disney Parks, the club includes access to global resorts in Hawaii, China, Australia, and Europe.
 Disney Vacation Club properties in Vero Beach and Hilton Head appeal to adults traveling with or without their kids.
 Use your reward dollars to cover the cost of your annual dues, and your everyday purchases can cover even more of your vacation expenses.